danwhite371/Team-Task-Track/README.md

 - Install PostgresQL.
 - Create a main database.
-- Create a test database.
+- Create a test database, task_track_test, this name is hardcoded in server code to make sure that it is the only database that can be reset.
 - Create a .env.dev and .env.test.
+See: .env.dev.example and .env.test.example
-- run npm install in client and server folders.
+- run npm install in client, server, and playwright folders.
+- **Note: Windows specific code**: in server there is a start_server.bat, which is used by the playwright tests.
+If not using windows change the playwright test to call: npm run testDevClean, via script or directly.

 ## Current Features